yoshspider/EigenvalueProject/README.md

 ### QR Iteration

-QR Iteration takes advantage of QR factorization which creates an orthonormal basis of vectors to help define the basis of the subspace of A. This idea would be much more helpful than
+QR Iteration takes advantage of QR factorization which creates an orthonormal basis of vectors to help define the basis of the subspace of A. The idea of why this is helpful is that as opposed to power iteration where one vector is being transformed into the closest eigenvector, an entire subspace can instead be transformed into the eigenspace, returning all the eigenvalues instead of just one at a time.
+This bypasses the need to have to smartly choose initial vectors and the fact that now one iterative process handles all eigenvalues.

 ### Jacobi Iteration